Linaro/lava/doc/overview.rst

 * :ref:`google_openid`
 * :ref:`ldap_authentication`

+OpenID is no longer available for all installs of LAVA.
+The OpenID support changed in the 2015.12 release due to incompatible changes in the underlying django support.
+See :ref:`user_authentication` for more information.

+LDAP authentication relies on local configuration and may involve obtaining a privileged access token from the LDAP administrators.

+Local accounts remain available for all instances.

 Whichever authentication method is used, there is no difference in how users interact with LAVA, once logged in.